dvanderweele/ART/README.md

 * **fullFwdRangeV** — an iterator for enumerating all descendent leaf nodes only in ascending order of their keys (but without yielding their keys).
 Requires as an argument only the node from which to commence the traversal.
 * **fullRevRangeV** — same as the last one but in descending order of the keys.
-* **fullFwdRangeKV** — an iterator for enumerating all descendent leaf nodes and theit keys in ascending order of their keys.
+* **fullFwdRangeKV** — an iterator for enumerating all descendent leaf nodes and their keys in ascending order of their keys.
 Requires as an argument the node from which to commence the traversal as well as the key prefix of the same node (so that the full key can be reconstructed and yielded for each leaf).
 * **fullRevRangeKV** same as the last one but in descending order of the keys.

 First, the pseudocode algorithm for the version which yields leaves but not their keys: